CounterpartyXCP/Documentation/Tutorials/User_Tutorials/show_qr_code.md

 ![](/_images/show_qr_code2.png)

-You can then right-click and save the image file for printing, or later use.
+You can then right-click and save the QR code image for printing, or later use.
 It is also possible to scale the QR code to a larger size, as long as you preserve the ratio between width and height so that it stays a perfect square.